Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Numerical experiments

 where $\{(a_{ik},b_{ik})\}_{1\le i\le N}$, $1\le k\le m$, denotes the image-caption pairs for the $k$th batch of training dataset, $f_{x_I}$ and $f_{x_T}$ are the image and text encoders, respectively, and $\tau>0$ is a temperature parameter.
 Here, we consider problem \eqref{multi-modal} on three real text-image datasets, Flickr \cite{plummer2015flickr30k}, MSCOCO \cite{lin2014microsoft}, and CC3M \cite{sharma2018conceptual}, and choose the network structure for image encoder $f_{x_I}$ and text encoder $f_{x_T}$ as ResNet50 \cite{he2016deep} and DistilBERT \cite{sanh2019distilbert}, respectively.

-We apply NSFOM-PM, NSFOM-EM, and NSFOM-RM, along with their variants without normalization, to solve problem \eqref{multi-modal}.
+We apply NSFOM-PM, NSFOM-EM, NSFOM-RM, GClip, and ACClip to solve problem \eqref{multi-modal}.
 We use the same initial weights for all methods as those of the pretrained models ResNet50 and DistilBERT.
-Similar to Section \ref{subsec:df}, we compare these methods in terms of the relative objective value gap and the relative gradient norm, defined respectively as $(f(x^k)-f^*)/(f(x^0)-f^*)$ and $\|\nabla f(x^k)\|/\|\nabla f(x^0)\|$, over the first $50,000$ stochastic gradient evaluations, where $f$ denotes the objective function of \eqref{multi-modal} and $f^*$ is the minimum objective value found during the first $60,000$ stochastic gradient evaluations across all the SFOMs.
-The other algorithmic parameters are selected to suit each method well in terms of computational performance.
+Similar to Subsection \ref{subsec:df}, we compare these methods in terms of the relative objective value gap and the relative gradient norm, defined respectively as $(f(x^k)-f^*)/(f(x^0)-f^*)$ and $\|\nabla f(x^k)\|/\|\nabla f(x^0)\|$, over the first $50,000$ stochastic gradient evaluations, where $f$ denotes the objective function of \eqref{multi-modal} and $f^*$ is the minimum objective value found during the first $60,000$ stochastic gradient evaluations across all the SFOMs.
+The other algorithmic parameters are chosen according to the strategy described in Subsection \ref{subsec:rrp}.

 For each dataset, we visualize the distributions of gradient errors and Lipschitz constant estimates, compared against a normal distribution (QQ-plot) in Figure \ref{fig:ht-gn-Lc-mm}, to illustrate their heavy-tailed behavior.
 These visualizations provide partial justification for the heavy-tailed noise condition in Assumption \ref{asp:basic}(c) and the weakly average smoothness condition in Assumption \ref{asp:gen-ave-smth} when solving the multimodal contrastive learning problem \eqref{multi-modal}.